-1. The Faculty Final Year Assessment Committee considers the ranked list of students and their marks and decides the cut-off marks for the award of honours at the various levels.

-2. Neither the percentage of the students obtaining honours at the various levels nor the cut-off marks are predetermined, and the Committee makes its own assessment of the level of academic attainment indicated by the overall course mark.

-3. As a guide, the distribution of the awards of honours in 1986 was:
+- 1. The Faculty Final Year Assessment Committee considers the ranked list of students and their marks and decides the cut-off marks for the award of honours at the various levels. - 2.
+Neither the percentage of the students obtaining honours at the various levels nor the cut-off marks are predetermined. and the Committee makes its own assessment of the level of academic attainment indicated by the overall course mark. - 3.
+As a guide, the distribution of the awards of honours in 1987 WAS

+Number

-Course Mark Number of Awards % of graduands
+Course Mark of Awards % of graduands

-Class Honours >69% 7 5
+Class I Honours >69% 13 8

-Class II Div 1 66-69% 18 12

 Class II Div.
+I 66-69% 17 11

-II 64-66% 20 13
+Class II Div.
+II 64-66% 18 11